PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/ObjectPositioningFloating.instruction.md

 CENTER( IMAGE( Pictures/ObjectPositioningFreeFloating.jpg, 380 ) )

-- Verify that the MARKERCABLES and HMDCABLE pass __behind__ the FFRESTRAINT.
+- Ensure that the MARKERCABLES and HMDCABLE pass __behind__ the FFRESTRAINT.

 SUBHEADER( Press __'Next'__ to continue. )